iglpdc/capstone-biblio-urbana/README.md

 - Why the "O'Reilly" has double quotes while 'McClelland' has single quotes?
 - Modify the script to solve ties, i.e. when several authors have the same number of publications.
-You could defensive programming here:
+You could use defensive programming here:
     - make a new test case with just two rows from the biblio with one author papers.
     - modify the bash script to trun both test cases.
     - modify the python script until you get both names for the tie.